cu-esiil-edu/MSUDENVER-DineWaterQuality2023/background.md

 What is the groundwater quantity, quality, and accessibility on the Diné Reservation?

-In particular, we want to examine possible consequences from the 2015 Gold King Mine spill and 80 years of Uranium Mining in the region.
+In particular, we want to examine possible consequences from the 2015 Gold King Mine spill and 80 years of uranium mining in the region.

 <img src = "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/Pottery2.jpg?raw=true" alt = "SW Pottery" >

 # Background

 The Diné (Navajo) people have lived in the southwestern United States for at least 1,100 years.
-Before the west was invaded by European groups - the Spanish then Americans - the Diné boundaries stretched into the San Luis Valley of Colorado, south to Albuquerque, west to Flagstaff and north into southeastern Utah.
-After their defeat by Christopher “Kit” Carson’s armies, the Diné endured the long walk into a smaller territory where their tribal lands were reduced by more than half.
+Before the west was invaded by European groups - the Spanish followed by the Americans - the Diné boundaries stretched into the San Luis Valley of Colorado, south to Albuquerque, west to Flagstaff and north into southeastern Utah.
+After their defeat by Christopher “Kit” Carson’s armies, the Diné endured the long walk to Bosque Redondo.
+During the 400 mile walk, 2,000 died.
+Their tribal lands were reduced tremendously and were unsuitable for human occupancy.
+In 1868, the Diné were allowed to return to a part of their original homeland.
 The present day reservation resides at the four corners, with most of the boundary in Northeastern Arizona.
 Since their time on the reservation, the Diné people experienced uranium mining and the Gold King Mine Spill with devastating consequences.
 Therein lies a resilient nation with a land that still needs remediation and a people who are still healing.

 ## Timeline